jimm/www-ellisislandband-net/README.md

 ## Notes

+### Schedule System

-The schedule and song list are obtained via JSON feeds from our [BandHelper](https://www.bandhelper.com/) account and built in Javascript.
-The data is fetched by a cron job that is currently run every hour at 15 past the hour.
+The schedule page is built with React components (in `src/schedule/`).
+The schedule data is obtained via JSON feeds from our [BandHelper](https://www.bandhelper.com/) account.
+The data is fetched by a cron job that runs every hour at 15 past the hour.
 It runs `scripts/fetch-ellisislandrock-json.sh`, which is uploaded to the `$HOME/bin` directory on the server.
-Here's the crontab
+Here's the crontab entry:
-entry:

     15 * * * * $HOME/bin/fetch-ellisislandrock-json.sh

-The code uses a Markdown library to parse the description field.
+The React components use the marked.js library to parse Markdown in the gig description field.
 BandHelper wasn't designed to handle HTML in custom fields according to the author.

+### Song List

+The song list page uses vanilla JavaScript and also fetches data from BandHelper via the same cron job.

 Images have often been reduced manually from their original sizes to a max height of 800 to save bandwidth.